HenryJi529/HenryJi529/AWESOME-STARS.md

 ## TypeScript

+- [Hedgehog-Computing/hedgehog-lab](https://github.com/Hedgehog-Computing/hedgehog-lab) - Run, compile and execute JavaScript for Scientific Computing and Data Visualization TOTALLY TOTALLY TOTALLY in your BROWSER!
+An open source scientific computing environment for JavaScript TOTALLY in y
 - [yzhang-gh/vscode-markdown](https://github.com/yzhang-gh/vscode-markdown) - Markdown All in One
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.